 University of Nebraska-Lincoln Kimmel Education and Research Center

 Click on these buttons below to find additional information!

 Next door at Kimmel Orchard & Vineyard...

-The Kimmel Orchard and Vineyard Historic Apple Barn located right next door is OPEN DAILY for the season.
-Be sure to stop in often and see what is in store for each season!
+The Kimmel Orchard and Vineyard Historic Apple Barn located right next door is

 The UNL Kimmel Education and Research Center represents a unique public-private partnership between the Kimmel Orchard and Vineyard Educational Foundation, Inc. and the University of Nebraska.
 It is located at 5985 G Road, Nebraska City, Nebraska, next to the historic Apple Barn at Kimmel Orchard and Vineyard, northwest of Nebraska City.